 Treating hand eczema

-• Where possible, avoid or minimize wet-work.
+• Where possible, avoid or minimize wet-work and excessive hand washing.

 • Avoid excessive sweating and dry conditions which are sometimes triggers.